AdrianSandu92/Manual-Testing-Project/README.md

 - Adrian Sandu (QA engineer)

 #### 1.1.2 Entry criteria defined
+- Initial project risks were detected and mitigated
 - The requirement document should be available.
 - Complete understanding of the application flow is required.
-- Test plan must be complete

 #### 1.1.3 Exit criteria defined
 All high-priority defects are fixed and retested
 - Test coverage meets the predefined criteria
+- All the test have been executed
 - Acceptance criteria are met
 - The product is stable and meets performance criteria